Chart Color Schemes

 Margaret River's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Margaret River has low prevalence rates for common health conditions across all age groups, as shown by health outcomes data.
+Margaret River shows excellent health outcomes, with low prevalence rates for common health conditions across all age groups.

-The area has approximately 51% private health cover, slightly lower than the average SA2 area.
-Mental health issues and arthritis are the most prevalent conditions, affecting 7.1% and 6.1% of residents respectively.
-A total of 76.4% of residents report no medical ailments, higher than the 69.5% reported across Rest of WA.
-The population aged 65 and over is 13.9%, or 1,659 people, lower than the 20.0% in Rest of WA.
-Health outcomes among seniors are strong and align with the general population's health profile.
+Private health cover is present in approximately 51% of the total population (~6,091 people), slightly lower than the average SA2 area.
+Mental health issues and arthritis are the most prevalent medical conditions, affecting 7.1 and 6.1% of residents respectively.
+A significant majority (76.4%) report being free from medical ailments, higher than the Rest of WA's 69.5%.
+The population aged 65 and over is 13.9%, comprising 1,659 people, lower than the 20.0% in Rest of WA.
+Despite this, seniors' health outcomes align with those of the general population.

 Frequently Asked Questions - Health